ambition85/TERN_Stack/Web/README.md

 There's lot's more I want to do.
 Here's a list.

 * Change name to TERN stack.
+* Publish on GitHub.
+* Add ORM (use TypeORM).
+* Try using styles either specific to component or site wide or both.
+* User React router instead of Express router.
 * ~~Refactor into server client side code.~~
 * Best practice error handling in rest calls
 * Intellisense code completion for bootstrap.